nathan-barry/nathan.rs/content/notes/os/filesystem.md

 - If the system crashes, one must:
   - Run the `fsck` tool, which stands for filesystem check.
 This tool scans partitions for inconsistencies and rectifies incomplete operations if detected.

-**An Example: Creating a File**
-Considering a system with direct allocation, the following operations are essential when creating a file:
-1. Write to the inode bitmap.
-2. Update the data bitmap.
-3. Write to the inode for the new file.
-4. Write to the data block.
-5. Update the inode.
-6. Update the inode bitmap.
-7. Update the data bitmap.
-8. Update the directory.

-### Post-Crash Scenario: The Role of `fsck`
-Consider the operations in file creation:
-1. Write to the data block.
-2. Update the inode.
-3. Update the inode bitmap.
-4. Update the data bitmap.
-5. Update the directory.

-Ponder upon this: What if a crash occurred before the first operation or between the first and second operations?

-**The Challenges with `fsck`**
-- `fsck` isn't based on a highly principled approach.
-There's always the lingering worry about overlooked edge cases that might disrupt everything.
-- Ensuring its accuracy is a challenge, as minor errors can lead to severe repercussions.
-- Leveraging write-through caching for metadata can degrade performance.
-- The recovery process is tedious.
-At the very least, a comprehensive scan is needed for:
-  1. The inode bitmap.
-  2. The data block bitmap.
-  3. Every inode.
-  4. Every directory.

-Further, the recovery task might intensify if any inconsistencies arise.

 ## Transactions & Journaling